-For more information, see: http://help.sap.com/saphelp_nw70/helpdata/en/ea/6213584a3f49119ec cd7d739e55d5d/frameset.htm
+For more information, see: http://help.sap.com/saphelp_nw70/helpdata/en/ea/ 6213584a3f49119eccd7d739e55d5d/frameset.htm be called and the response displays error messages as outlined in SAP Note 10887174 (for example, Service is not active or equivalent), activate the services displayed in the error messages and retry.

 Activate all of the services that are required to run ABAP Web Dynpro applications as well as the web service CTS_BROWSER using transaction SICF (Maintain Services).
-This includes all services for ABAP WDA outlined in SAP Note 517484 and 1088717.
-If after the activation of services the Transport Organizer cannot be called and the response displays error messages as outlined in SAP Note 1088717 (for example, Service is not active or equivalent), activate the services displayed in the error messages and retry.
+This includes all services for ABAP WDA outlined in

+SAP Note 5174844 and SAP Note 10887174.
+If after the activation of services the Transport Organizer cannot